 From 1989-2002 he was a lecturer in composition and ethnomusicology at Birmingham City University (Birmingham Conservatoire), and led the first ever degree course in Indian music in the UK.
-Now a practicing artist and educator in France he is on the faculty of La Fabrique des Arts, Carcassonne, in the department polyphonic studies, and leading an inter-departmental project based around the Javanese gamelan.
-He lives with with artist and writer Kate Hardy and their son Ezra.
+Now a practicing artist and educator in France he is on the faculty of La Fabrique des Arts, a conservatoire and school of fine arts in Carcassonne, specialising in composition, contemporary piano, harmony, and world music with an emphasis on Javanese gamelan.
+He lives with artist and writer Kate Hardy and their son Ezra.

 To find out more read his biography.